otovo/pipeline-googlefinance-redshift/README.md

 ### AWS S3

-One must be able to both read and write to the specified S3 bucket or "directory" within the bucket with the credentials provided as either host's env. vars or in `.env` file.
+One must be able to both read and write to the specified S3 bucket or "directory" within the bucket with the credentials provided as either host's env. vars or in `app/.env` file.

 ### Redshift